adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 to travel there, accompanied by intense dreams that feature the recurring motif of an island which, wouldn't you know it, turns out to be the very one she is headed towards.
-We learn most of this by interacting with photographs and notebooks in Norah\'s ship cabin, the site of the game's tutorial, and prologue.
+We learn most of this by interacting with photographs and notebooks in Norah's ship cabin, the site of the game's tutorial, and prologue.
 After this short introduction, we arrive on the island and the game proper begins.